 3) Has become the book that I’ve recommended the most.
 I love the way Steven Covey creates a framework for personal development that is easy to implement.
 Focusing on the internal growth to later scale it through collaboration with others.

 Each chapter is a different habit and he groups them between internal and with others.
 Each has shaped the way I see life by allowing me to lead myself proactive and create my own success, rather than depend and react to the environment in which I engage.

 2) Holocaust survivor, Jewish, Viennese psychiatrist Viktor Frankl shares with us how through a combination of attitude and luck he was able to make it alive from the almost 4 years that he spent in concentration camps throughout Europe.

-During his time in the camps he came to the conclusion that “perhaps his captors had the liberty to do whatever they wanted, but he had the freedom of deciding how he want to think” and this allowed him, therefore, to choose the way he wanted to react to his environment.
+During his time in the camps, he came to the conclusion that “perhaps his captors had the liberty to do whatever they wanted, but he had the freedom of deciding how he wants to think” and this allowed him, therefore, to choose the way he wanted to react to his environment.

-1) Published during the Great Depression of the 1930’s in USA.
+1) Published during the Great Depression of the 1930s in the USA.
 Napoleon Hill, based on his close friendships with business magnates of the time, he identified 13 principles that showcased the attitude that they all had in common towards life and business.

-To get more resources on how to improve yourself, make sure to subscribe for the newsletter below.
+To get more resources on how to improve yourself, make sure to subscribe to the newsletter below.

 If you know of somebody who may benefit from this post, do them and me a favor by sharing it with them.

 Before you go, I want to hear your thoughts on these books.
 Have you read them? or do you have a book that has impacted you in any way?
 Share in the comment section below, I want to hear what you go to say!